Danillo-Gamezo/Asuka2/README.md

 	name: '<Name of your command>',
 	description: '<Description of your command>',
 	execute(message, args, mentionned_user) {
     		// The actions executed by your command
 	},
 };
 ```
 You'll have to import the command in the main script.
 Edit the file "bot.js" and add in the "switch case" these lines:
 ```
-case '<Argument of the command>': client.commands.get('<Name set in the command file>').execute(message, args, mentionned_user);
+case '<Prefix of the command>': client.commands.get('<Name set in the command file>').execute(message, args, mentionned_user);
 break;
 ```